Cache App

 Is Cache App an alternative to OneNote?

-Cache overlaps with OneNote because both sit near the pkm and second-brain tools space, but Cache is positioned around making saved knowledge retrievable and actionable across fragmented sources.
+Cache overlaps with OneNote because both occupy the pkm and second-brain tools space, but Cache focuses on making saved knowledge retrievable and actionable across fragmented sources.

 Final takeaway

-Cache is for people who want saved things to become useful.
+Cache is for people who want what they save to become useful.

 If you mostly want OneNote for organizing clipped content inside notebooks and sections, it may be the right fit.
 If you want a unified library that helps you find, organize, and operationalize what you save across platforms, Cache is the sharper choice.